welpo/tabi/content/pages/privacy/index.md

 ## Changes to the privacy policy

 We keep this privacy policy under regular review and place any updates on this web page.
-This privacy policy was last updated on 2023-10-31.
+You can check the date this privacy policy was updated, as well as the history of changes under the page title.

 ## How to contact us